RdeSwart/SaladBar/README.md

   * ADD BUGS HERE - POSSIBLY UNIVERSAL SELECTOR WHICH KEEPS THROWING UP A MESSAGE!!!!!!!!!!!!!!!
 ## Deployment
 The SaladBar site was deployed to GitHub pages.
 The steps to deploy are as follows:
-1. In the GitHub repository, navigate to the Settings Tab
+1. In the GitHub repository, navigate to the Settings Tab.
-2. From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select the Master Branch.
 3. Once this is selected, the page will be automatically refreshed with a detailed ribbon display to indicate successful deployment.
-The live link can be found on GitHub [here](https://github.com/rdeswart/saladbar)
+The live link can be found on GitHub [here](https://rdeswart.github.io/SaladBar)
 ## Credits
 ### Content
 * Favicons: [Icons8 website](https://icons8.com/icon/XSG6KMba4zKy/salad)